Director – Ulrich Siedl – 2022 – Austria, France, Germany – Cert. 18 – 114m

-A singer of romantic songs performs to elderly female fans (in more ways than one) in an off-season seaside town as his past catches up with him – from the BFI London Film Festival 2022 which runs from Wednesday, October 5th to Sunday, October 16th in cinemas and on BFI Player
+A singer of romantic songs performs to elderly female fans (in more ways than one) in an off-season seaside town as his past catches up with him – in cinemas from Friday, December 9th following its screening in the BFI London Film Festival 2022

-An old man (Hans-Michael Rehberg, who died in 2016 and whose last lensed appearance on film this performance represents) is lost in a care home where he’s a patient.
+An old man (Hans-Michael Rehberg, who died in 2016 and whose last lensed appearance on film this performance, split between this film and Siedl’s Sparta, 2022, represents) is lost in a care home where he’s a patient.
 None of the doors will open.
 His son (Michael Thomas) arrives and takes him to the man’s wife’s funeral.

 His son travels to the off-season, Italian seaside resort of Rimini for bookings as Richie Bravo (presumably his stage rather than his real name, although this is never clarified) at hotels to sing romantic songs to his admiring, elderly, female fan base.
 The dull, monolithic hotel buildings have exotic names like Soleil and 007 belying their inherent blandness.